Janie Bell Butler -- Orangeburg

-ORANGEBURG -- Janie Bell Butler, 76, of 403 Helping Hand Drive, died Feb.
-2, 2021, at Prisma Health Columbia. following a brief illness.
+ORANGEBURG – Graveside services for Janie Bell Butler, 76, of 403 Helping Hand Drive, Orangeburg, will be held at 11 a.m.
+Saturday, Feb.
+6, 2021, at Belleville Memorial Gardens.

 Post a comment as